-Jones and his brother, Lloyd, were raised by their father and stepmother, Elvera, in Bremerton and Seattle.
+Jones and his brother, Lloyd, were raised by their father and stepmother, Elvera, in Seattle and Bremerton, Washington.
 Their mother, Sarah, had been institutionalized in Chicago when they very young.

 An automobile accident at age 14, where Jones saw four of his friends killed, left him traumatized to where he does not and has never driven a car.

 Met Ray Charles when they were both teenagers starting out in the music industry.
 Jones arranged and produced for Charles, and later Charles performed on Jones' albums.
 They remained friends until Charles' death in 2004.

 As an arranger in the 1950s, Jones worked with many music industry legends such as Count Basie, Tommy Dorsey, Duke Ellington, Ella Fitzgerald, Lionel Hampton and Frank Sinatra, among others.

 As a music producer for more than 60 years, he has worked with Miles Davis, Celine Dion, Aretha Franklin, Lesley Gore, Jennifer Holliday, Michael Jackson, Barbra Streisand, Barry White and many more.